-COURSE TITLE: ACCIDENT-INCIDENT SAFETY INVESTIGATOR 3-DAY INTENSIVE TRAINING PROGRAM
+COURSE TITLE: ACCIDENT-INCIDENT SAFETY INVESTIGATOR 3-DAY TRAINING PROGRAM

-INSTRUCTOR: The course is taught by the recipient of the Transportation Safety Board of Canada’s Excellence in Investigations Award, Clinton Marquardt, Accident Investigator & Human Fatigue Specialist
+INSTRUCTOR: The course is taught by the recipient of the Transportation Safety Board of Canada’s Excellence in Investigations Award, Clinton Marquardt, Accident Investigator, Sleep & Fatigue Specialist

 Did you know that most accident investigations do not fix the underlying causes of accidents?

-After the training, you will be able to use the respected Critical Incident Investigation Process (CIIP) to get to the real reason the accident happened.
+After the training, participants will be able to use the respected Critical Incident Investigation Process (CIIP) to get to the real reasons the accident happened.
 You will know “Why” the accident happened and you will know how to fix it!

 When you fix the problem, you will be improving safety, reducing human error, controlling risk, getting along better with the regulators and you will be reducing the financial losses of accidents!